oplS17projects/YouTube-to-mp3/CAMERON_CAMPBELL.md

 ## 3. Procedural Abstraction

-After collecting a list of videos, certain parts of the list are checked to determine a best match:
+After collecting a list of videos, certain parts of the list are checked to determine a best match.
+In order to completely check every video, recursion is also used here, until a match is found, or as a base case, return the first video in the list.

 ```
 (define (bestResult lst)